 It wouldn’t have mattered if Aussie Schools had won all their games on tour up to now, or lost them all, or won two and lost two, as was the case – this was the game that would define their tour.

-8. Whtitely was back in the saddle but 12.
-Tuttle was missing, though named, and Moeroa took his place.
+8. Whiteley was back in the saddle but 12.
+Tuttle , though named, had tonsilitis, and Moeroa took his place.

-The Oz pick and go looked good from the start and after 3 inutes they marched up the park and forced a ruck flop.
-Wilson slotted the penalty in the strong wind.3-0.
+The Aus pick and go looked good from the start and after three minutes they marched up the park and forced a ruck flop.
+Wilson slotted the penalty in the strong wind—3-0.

 Placid sliced through once but after that came a poor period of Aussie play: pulling down mauls, a yellow card for repeated infringements, and lineout throws intercepted.

-After penalties were swapped NZ was ahead 14-11 and that’s how it was with 5 minutes to go.
+After penalties were swapped NZ was ahead 14-11 and that’s how it was with five minutes to go.

 Dempsey started it.
 He scarcely had a chance all day to go on a signature run through traffic, but he got the ball near halfway and drove himself at the tackle with legs pumping.
 His team mates latched on for a long gain.
 Scrummmie Pulver dished the ruck ball to Fakaosilea, thence it went to Kavapalu who dished deftly to Porch.